akmalkhaniub/AI-intern/README.md

 # ML Agent

-An MLE agent CLI with MCP (Model Context Protocol) integration and built-in tool support.
+An MLE agent that researches, writes, and ships good quality ML releated code using the Hugging Face ecosystem — with deep access to docs, papers, datasets, and cloud compute.

 ## Quick Start